Top Reasons Why Your CIBIL Score Is Going Down_Banner_WC

 4. Not Having the Right Credit Mix

 A healthy credit mix of both secured and unsecured loans spanning short and long tenors contributes to a higher credit score.
-A balanced combination of revolving credits like credit cards and non-revolving credits such as a loan demonstrates that you can handle diverse types of credit.

-5. Under-Utilization of Credit Cards
+5. Under-Utilisation of Credit Cards

 Many people are wary of using credit cards assuming that it may lead to bad credit habits and unnecessary spending.
 However, zero transactions on credit cards could render your credit file inactive, downgrading the CIBIL score.

-Also Read: 10 Tips to Help You Improve your CIBIL Score
+Also Read: 10 Tips to Help You Improve Your CIBIL Score

 Understanding the Anatomy of Your Credit Score